 The jaw is the bony structure which exists in the entrance of the mouth.
 This structure consists of segments which are held together by joints.
+Oral Health Care Specialist recommends to maintain the oral health regularly that can help maintain the overall condition of the body.
 The jaw is primarily used for manipulating food and grasping functions.
 The jaw comprises of the lower jaw bone, which is called the mandible, and the upper jaw bone which is called the maxilla.

 The mandible is the lower jaw which consists of the lower teeth arch.
 The mandible of a person comprises of the following:

 - The mandible body – this is a curved and horizontal structure